svenmalvik/svenmalvik.com/src/pages/malfi-privacy-policy.md

 ### Changes to This Policy

 We may update this Privacy Policy periodically.
-We will notify you of significant changes through:
+We will notify you of significant changes by updating the "Last Updated" date above.
-- An in-app notification
-- Updating the "Last Updated" date above

 Continued use of the App after changes constitutes acceptance of the updated policy.